codewitch-honey-crisis/gfx_demo/README.md

 **Note**: The Platform IO IDE is kind of cantankerous sometimes.
 The first time you open the project, you'll probably need to go to the Platform IO icon on the left side - it looks like an alien.
 Click it to open up the sidebar and look under *Quick Access|Miscellaneous* for *Platform IO Core CLI*.
 Click it, and then when you get a prompt type `pio run` to force it to download necessary components and build.
 You shouldn't need to do this again, unless you start getting errors again while trying to build.
 Also, for some reason, whenever you switch a configuration you have to go and refresh (the little circle-arrow next to "PROJECT TASKS") before it will take.

-Currently, the following configurations should work:

--   esp-wrover-kit

--   esp32-ILI9341

--   esp32-ST7789

--   esp32-ST7735

--   esp32-SSD1306

--   esp32-SSD1351

--   esp32-TTGO

--   esp32-MAX7219\*

 The demos are not all the same despite GFX capabilities being pretty much the same for each display.
 The reason is that there are no asynchronous operations for I2C devices, and because some of the displays simply aren't big enough to show the jpgs or they are monochrome like the SSD1306, so the JPG would look a mess.

+The following configurations are currently supported.
+Select the one that you want to use before building:

+-   esp-idf-esp-wrover-kit
+-   esp-idf-lilygo-ttgo
+-   esp-idf-ST7735
+-   esp-idf-ILI9341
+-   esp-idf-ST7789
+-   esp-idf-SSD1306
+-   esp-idf-SSD1351
+-   esp-idf-MAX7219\*
+-   arduino-esp-wrover-kit
+-   arduino-lilygo-ttgo
+-   arduino-ILI9341
+-   arduino-ST7789
+-   arduino-SSD1306
+-   arduino-SSD1351
+-   arduino-ST7735

-\*MAX7219 CS pin is 15, not 5.
+The MAX7219 CS pin is 15, not 5.
 Driver is experimental and multiple rows of segments does not work, but multiple segments in a single row works.

 Concepts
 --------